 About Toolcore

-Toolcore is for developers and technical staff who want fast, dependable utilities in one place—formatting and comparing data, converting formats, encoding, hashing, working with media, and similar everyday work.
+Toolcore is for developers, technical teams, and people doing everyday desk work —engineering, operations, content, and admin—who want fast, dependable utilities in one place: formatting and comparing data, converting formats, encoding, hashing, working with media, quick calculations, and similar tasks.

 The default is in-browser processing so your input stays on your device unless a tool clearly needs the server.
-Where a route uses generative AI or other server-side logic, the page states it.
-Assistants and automation are secondary: the same catalog exposes manifests and URL prefill so workflows can open a tool with payload instead of redoing work in chat—see AI agents & LLM integration and the sections below.
+Where a route uses AI-assisted or other server-side logic, the page states it clearly.
+Automation is supported too: public tool lists and prefilled URLs let assistants open the same pages people use—see AI agents and automation and the sections below.

 What you'll find here

 Everything below mirrors the home catalog.
-Broad groups: Media, JSON, Calculators, and Data & text (encoding, crypto, compress, regex, identifiers, and AI-assisted helpers where listed).
+Broad groups include Media, JSON, Calculators, and Data & text (encoding, crypto, compress, regex, identifiers, and AI-assisted helpers where useful).

 Compared with typical tool sites